 1. Adulting Goal #1: Do your own taxes

 It’s that time again!
 If you have a phone and your tax forms, you have everything you need to file your taxes yourself in one sitting.
 And if you’ve already achieved that goal before, challenge yourself to not wait until the last minute this year.
 Double adulting points!
-TurboTax asks you questions about your life to ensure you get the biggest refund possible: you can even get free help for a live expert with SmartLook.
+TurboTax asks you questions about your life to ensure you get the biggest refund you deserve based on your entries: you can even connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
+The TurboTax Live CPA or Enrolled Agent can even review, sign, and file your tax return.

 2. Adulting Goal #2: Stick to a budget